-Our School's Designated Safeguarding Lead (DSL), the Deputy DSL, and Inwoods DSL have lead responsibility for child protection and are also the Prevent Officer and Deputy Prevent Officers responsible for the prevention of radicalisation, extremism and being drawn into terrorism.
-The designated safeguarding lead (and any deputies) is most likely to have a complete safeguarding picture.
-Deputy DSLs will be trained to the same standard as the DSL.
+Brockwood's Designated Safeguarding Lead (DSL), Inwoods's DSL, and the Deputy DSL have a lead responsibility for child protection and are also the Prevent Officers and Deputy Prevent Officers responsible for the prevention of radicalisation, extremism and being drawn into terrorism.
+The Designated Safeguarding Lead (and the deputy) are most likely to have a complete safeguarding picture.
+The deputy DSL will be trained to the same standard as the DSL at Inwoods and Brockwood.

 During term time, the DSL and/or a deputy should always be available during school hours for staff in the school to discuss any safeguarding concerns.
+Their telephone numbers are prominently displayed in the school.